 (1046) Working memory and long-term memory for faces: evidence from fMRI and global amnesia for involvement of the medial temporal lobes.
 Nichols EA, Kao YC, Verfaellie M and Gabrieli JD.
 2006.
 Hippocampus, volume 16, pages 604-616.

 (1047) Functional specialization within medial frontal cortex of the anterior cingulate for evaluating effort-related decisions.
 Walton ME, Bannerman DM, Alterescu K and Rushworth MF.
 2003.
 Journal of Neuroscience, volume 23, pages 6475-6479.

 (1048) Differential roles of neuronal activity in the supplementary and presupplementary motor areas: from information retrieval to motor planning and execution.
 Hoshi E and Tanji J. 2004.
 Journal of Neurophysiology, volume 92, pages 3482-3499.
-With reference to conclusions extending beyond results, the authors showed that during movement execution, the activity of pre-SMA neurones decreased, as shown in Fig 2A.
-However, the authors stated in the abstract and in the discussion that the activity of pre-SMA neurones tended to be "suppressed".
+With reference to conclusions extending beyond results, the researchers showed that during movement execution, the activity of pre-SMA neurones decreased, as shown in Fig 2A.
+However, the researchers stated in the abstract and in the discussion that the activity of pre-SMA neurones tended to be "suppressed".

 (1049) Movement-related change of electrocorticographic activity in human supplementary motor area proper.
 Ohara S, Ikeda A, Kunieda T, Yazawa S, Baba K, Nagamine T, Taki W, Hashimoto N, Mihara T and Shibasaki H. 2000.
 Brain, volume 123, pages 1203-1215.